 One in three Americans has bunions, a painful condition that can make walking difficult.
-At The Foot Clinic in Tooele, Utah, podiatrist Richard Luke Jones, DPM, has extensive experience diagnosing and treating bunions.
+At The Foot Clinic in Tooele, and West Valley City, Utah, podiatrist Richard Luke Jones, DPM, has extensive experience diagnosing and treating bunions.
 Dr. Jones specializes in orthotics and noninvasive therapies to relieve bunion pain.
 Dr. Jones also performs minimally invasive surgery to realign your big toe joint so you can walk more comfortably.
 Call the office today to schedule a diagnostic evaluation for bunions or book an appointment online.

 Bunions are bony bumps that form on the base of your big toe joint.
 These bumps occur when the bones in the front part of your foot move out of place and the tip of your big toe pulls toward the smaller toes.